 Fund that 401(k).
-If you’re in your 20s, there is a decent chance your first foray into investing will be through your employer’s retirement plan.
+If you’re in your 20s, there’s a decent chance your first foray into investing will be through your employer’s retirement plan.
 That’s a great place to start, and not just because of the tax benefits and any matching employer contribution.
-You will likely find the plan includes a limited list of mutual funds, which makes the choice more manageable, and you don’t have to worry about meeting some required minimum initial investment.
+You’ll likely find the plan includes a limited list of mutual funds, which makes the choice more manageable, and you don’t have to worry about meeting some required minimum initial investment.

 Look for low-minimum funds.
 There’s no minimum investment required to buy some of Charles Schwab‘s mutual funds.
 Schwab’s fund lineup includes index funds, fundamentally weighted index funds and target-date retirement funds.
-For $500, you can get into the Homestead Funds and some of the Nicholas Company funds.
-Artisan Partner Funds, Buffalo Funds, Scout Investments and Thrivent Mutual Funds will waive their regular minimums if you agree to a $50- or $100-a-month automatic investment plan.
+Similarly, Fidelity Investments has no required minimum investment for its funds, which include a growing collection of index funds.

 For $1,000, you can purchase one of T. Rowe Price Group’s target-date retirement funds in an individual retirement account, while $1,000 will allow you to buy a Vanguard Group target-date fund in either an IRA or a regular taxable account.
 If you have relatively limited savings, you won’t be able to buy many investments, so you should probably stick with mutual funds that give you broad market exposure—which is what you get with a target-date fund.

 Buy exchange-traded funds.
 Instead of mutual funds, you could open a brokerage account and purchase ETFs.
 Some of the discount brokerage firms have no required minimum to open an account and a growing number offer commission-free trading.